You’re invited to Typeforum 2024! 📣

 Here’s how it’s done:

 1. The nine questions are all stored within a Question Group.
-Choose Question Group from the Create panel to get started.
+In the Create panel, click + Add content, then select Question Group to get started.

 2. Each question in the Question Group is a Yes/No question.
-To add them, click on your Question Group, select the + sign, and chose Yes/No.
+To add them, click on the dropdown arrow on your Question Group to expand it, then click + Add content, and chose Yes/No

 3. Enter the question text for your first Yes/No block.
 Cam made each question required to ensure that the addiction test works properly.
 He also added a description to the first question for clarification.